xythobuz/xythobuz.github.io/input/projects/input_devices/trackball_v1.md

 ])
 %-->

-With the white ball you see no movement at all, with the right ball there is movement, but there is no immediately obvious difference in the other datapoints.
+With the white ball you see no movement at all, with the orange ball there is movement, but there is no immediately obvious difference in the other datapoints.

 The PMW3360 also has a "Frame Capture" mode.
 This can be used to grab a full picture of what the image sensor is seeing.